France set a new annual record of 604,000 arrivals in 2018, up 5% over the previous peak set in 2017 and surpassing the 600K mark for the first time.

-On average, French travellers stay 16 nights in Canada, the longest of all of our European markets, and spend over $1,400 per trip.
-They mostly visit in the peak travel months of July and August, but also express interest in visiting in the shoulder season months of September, October, May and June.
-Travel agents continue to play a strong role in trip research and booking, with over 66% of French travellers consulting a travel agent for their trip to Canada.
-Flights and accommodation in Canada are mostly booked through travel agents, either online or in-person.
+On average, French travellers stay 16 nights in Canada, the longest of all of our European markets, and spend close to $1,450 per trip.
+They mostly visit in the peak travel months of July and August, but also express interest in visiting in the shoulder season months of May, June, September, and October.

 Global Tourism Watch